tomdoughty/nhsuk.base-application/README.md

 The resulting JavaScript is saved in `wwwroot/dist/main.css`. _This file is not commited to the repository_.

 ### JavaScript
-A single JavaScript file exists at `wwwroot/src/main.js`.
+A single JavaScript file exists at `wwwroot/src/js/main.js`.

 This file imports the required JavaScript from NHS.UK frontend library.

 Any custom ES2015 JavaScript can be added or imported into this file.

-The Gulp tasks transpile this file into ES5 JavaScript using Babel and minify it for production. _This file is not commited to the repository_.
+The Gulp tasks transpile this file into ES5 JavaScript using Babel and minify it for production.
 The resulting JavaScript is saved in `wwwroot/dist/main.js`. _This file is not commited to the repository_.

 ### NHS.UK header and footer Nuget package
 The header and footer are dynamically built by the `nhsuk.header-and-footer-client` Nuget package.